MRFrazer25/AutoDefender_Hackathon/README.md

 ### Demo Database Features

-The demo database (`demo/demo_config.db`) includes realistic sample threats showcasing all of AutoDefender's capabilities:
+The demo database (`demo/demo_config.db`) is pre-populated and included in the repository.
+It contains realistic sample threats showcasing all of AutoDefender's capabilities:

 - **GeoIP-enriched threats**: Examples from Russia, Germany, USA with ISP and location data
 - **Diverse attack types**: SSH brute force, Tor exit node scans, data exfiltration attempts, MITM attacks
 - **Playbook actions**: Multi-step response workflows (drop rule + log + webhook) demonstrating action bundling
 - **Various action states**: RECOMMENDED, EXECUTED, REJECTED, and FAILED actions for UI testing
 - **Rich AI explanations**: Detailed, context-aware threat descriptions explaining what happened, why it matters, and what to do
+- **Safe test data**: All IP addresses are example/test IPs (private ranges, TEST-NET, etc.) - no personal information

+The demo database is ready to use immediately on both localhost and Streamlit Cloud.
+It includes 6 sample threats and 9 associated actions.

-To refresh the demo database with new sample threats at any time:
+To refresh the demo database with new sample threats at any time (optional):
 ```bash
 python tools/populate_demo_db.py
 ```

-This command regenerates `demo/demo_config.db` with 6 sample threats and 9 associated actions, perfect for testing and demonstrations.
+This command regenerates `demo/demo_config.db` with fresh sample data for testing and demonstrations.

 ### Slack / Teams Webhook Example (Optional)